 1) Mix the ingredients together in a bowl.

 2) Lightly oil the meat with vegetable oil.
 Many of the flavors in the rub are oil soluble and the oil helps penetrate the meat.
 So does the salt, so don't leave it out.
 Spread the rub generously on beef brisket, not so thick on other, thinner cuts.
-You can apply it just before cooking or let it marinate on the meet overnight.
-Heck, I've left meat sit under this stuff for days.
-Fact is it doesn't penetrate a lot, but every little bit helps.
+You can apply it just before cooking, no need to let it marinate overnight.
+Fact is, like marinades, only the salt in rubs penetrates deep into the meat.
+The rest can't get far past the surface.